 Making a plan for after ibogaine is an important part of setting goals and intentions for the treatment process.
 At Ceiba I provide one-on-one coaching for people who are undergoing iboga or ibogaine therapy for detox or psychospiritual reasons.
 I work with a variety of clinics and aftercare centers to support developing new foundations for lifestyle changes.

-Below is a collection of the options that I discuss with my clients, and I encourage anyone interested in aftercare to explore them as well.
-This list includes residential aftercare centers, psychotherapy, and local or online group therapy.
+Below is a collection of the options that I discuss with my clients.
+This list includes residential aftercare centers, psychotherapy, and local or online group therapy that are mostly focused on holistic approaches that include either plant medicines or psychedelic therapy.
 Each of these resources can offer important levels of support.
 There are benefits and unique challenges that come with any of these options, and below I try to outline some of those things that are important to consider.

 Disclaimer: I am not necessarily affiliated with all or any of these programs.
 I haven’t necessarily spent time at them, worked with people going through them, or follow their treatment philosophy 100%.
 This is just a list of options that are out there to consider.